Analytic Model for Off-Axis GRB Afterglow Images -- Geometry Measurement and Implications for Measuring $H_0$: Analytic model

 \subsection{Model Description}

-Consider an axisymmetric jet consisting of a core with opening angle $\theta_{c}$, in which the isotropic equivalent energy, $E_{iso}$, is constant, surrounded by energy profile that decreases monotonically with the angle from the symmetry axis, $\theta$.
-The jet is propagating in external medium with a density profile $\rho \propto r^{-k}, k<4$.
+Consider an axisymmetric jet consisting of a core with opening angle $\theta_{c}$, in which the isotropic equivalent energy, $E_{iso}$, is constant, surrounded by an energy profile that decreases monotonically with the angle from the symmetry axis, $\theta$.
+The jet is propagating in an external medium with a density profile $\rho \propto r^{-k}, k<4$.
 We assume the complete jet structure is past the deceleration radius, and neglect the effect of spreading.
-Thus, we approximate the evolution of the shock at each angle as a part of a spherical explosion with the energy $E_{iso}(\theta)\equiv 4\pi \frac{dE(\theta)}{d\Omega}$, where $dE(\theta)$ is the actual energy carried by the jet within a solid angle $d\Omega$.
-The shock Lorentz factor, $\Gamma$, at each direction evolves then as $\Gamma(\theta)\propto t^{-\omega}, \omega=\frac{3-k}{2}$ \citep{Blandford1976}, with a proportionality constant that depends on the external density and on $E_{iso}(\theta)$.
+Thus, we approximate the evolution of the shock at each angle as a part of a spherical explosion in the self-similar phase with energy $E_{iso}(\theta)\equiv 4\pi \frac{dE(\theta)}{d\Omega}$, where $dE(\theta)$ is the actual energy carried by the jet within a solid angle $d\Omega$.
+The shock Lorentz factor, $\Gamma$, is therefore completely determined by $E_{iso},n,t$ and evolves as $\Gamma(\theta)\propto \left(E_{iso}(\theta)\right)^{1/2}t^{-\omega}, \omega=\frac{3-k}{2}$ \citep{Blandford1976}, with a proportionality constant that depends only on the density.
 For a uniform external density, which will be the focus of this work, $\omega=\frac{3}{2}$.
-The non-spreading approximation is valid at least until the shock front along the core becomes causally connected, namely, the Lorentz factor at the core approaches $\sim \frac{1}{\theta_c}$.
-We find (numerically) that for some purposes it is a useful approximation also at later times, while for others it is less useful.
+The non-spreading approximation is valid in the jet core at least until the shock front along the core becomes causally connected, namely, the Lorentz factor in the core approaches $\sim \frac{1}{\theta_c}$.
+When comparing our analytical model based on this assumption to hydrodynamic simulations (which naturally includes a complete treatment of spreading), in \S\ref{sec:Numarical_Results}, we find that for some purposes it is a useful approximation also at later times, while for others it is less useful.
 In places where jet spreading must be taken into account, a useful approximation is that of maximal spreading \citep{Sari1999}, where $\Gamma$ decreases exponentially in the shock radius, and for many purposes the shock radius can be approximated as constant.

 For a given jet structure, the Lorentz factor of the shock depends on the lab time $t$ and the angle $\theta$, namely $\Gamma=\Gamma(t,\theta)$.
 For brevity, everywhere in the paper, $\Gamma$ is used to denote the local shock Lorentz factor of the point discussed (without reminding the reader that $\Gamma=\Gamma(t,\theta)$).
 Specifically, when $\Gamma$ is mentioned alongside an angle, they both refer to the same point in time and space.